 Then, once the employee is hired, you begin the process of training.

-Today, it costs over $4,000 to recruit, and almost $2,000 to train a new in-house employee.
+Today, you can expect to pay anywhere from $4,000 to $20,000 to hire a new employee—not including salary or benefits!
 So keep that in mind if you choose to hire internally.

 You could also bring on a freelancer via a platform like Upwork.